• Skip to primary navigation

 Sweet bread is best served warm with:

-• Softened butter and a cup of milk or hot coffee or tea.
+• Soft butter and a cup of milk, hot coffee or tea

 ❓FAQ’s